MarlonRamirezL/Data_science_school/README.md

 # Data_science_school

-This is a monorepe, here I commit everything I am learning.
+This is a monorepo, here I commit everything I am learning.